eos/eos/doc/use-cases.rst

 .. image:: /images/use-cases_prediction_hist-b-to-d-l-nu.png
    :width: 600

-We can convince ourselves of the usefullness of the correlated samples by computing the lepton-flavour universality ratio :math:`R_D` twice: once using EOS' built-in observable :code:`B->Dlnu::R_D` as sampled above, and once by calculating the ratio manually for each sample:
+We can convince ourselves of the usefullness of the correlated samples by computing the lepton-flavor universality ratio :math:`R_D` twice: once using EOS' built-in observable :code:`B->Dlnu::R_D` as sampled above, and once by calculating the ratio manually for each sample: